 CREATE A WARM HAND-RUBBED OIL FINISH

 As you become familiar with oil-rubbed blends, feel free to experiment with the formula.
 For a thicker product, reduce the amount of mineral spirits.
-If you’d like more working time before the finish dries, reduce the amount of varnish.
-Add more varnish for a glossier finish and quicker drying time.
+If you’d like more working time before the finish dries, reduce the amount of polyurethane.
+Or, on the flip side, add more poly for a glossier finish and quicker drying time.
 You can create a multitude of custom blends!

 Note: Oily rags used to rub away excess oil can spontaneously combust—yup, even without being near flame, because as the oil dries it generates heat.
 Take precautions by keeping a bucket of water handy while working; as a rag becomes oil-saturated, drop it in the bucket while and continue with a clean rag.
 Later, hang rags out to dry separately.
 When completely dry, you can throw them away without risk, but rags should not be reused.

 Polyurethane, varnish, and lacquer are tried-and-true sealants with excellent waterproofing properties.
 They’re either brushed or sprayed onto clean, sanded wood and then allowed to dry completely, prior to the piece being lightly re-sanded and recoated.